13 Min Read

 Structure of Gut-Associated Lymphoid Tissue (GALT)

-• GALT can also be split into two groups based on its structure, from which its functions emerge.
-One can discover 1.)
-GALT composed of folicules, including Peyer’s patches, mesenteric lymph nodes, and an even more organised appendix.
-Its primary role is to provoke an immunological response.
-2.) diffuse GALT characterised by solitary T and B cells, macrophages, eosinophils, basophils, and mast cells, which are primarily present in the lamina propria.
-This portion of GALT is composed of mature effector cells that are prepared to perform their functions.
+• GALT can be divided into two categories based on their structure and associated function.
+Organized GALT consists of follicles, such as Peyer’s patches, mesenteric lymph nodes, and the more organized appendix.
+Its primary function is to induce an immune reaction.
+Diffuse GALT, on the other hand, consists of scattered T and B cells, macrophages, eosinophils, basophils, and mast cells, primarily located in the lamina propria.
+This part of GALT is composed of mature effector cells ready to carry out their immune functions.

 What are Peyer’s patches?

-• Peyer’s patch is a collection of lymphoid cells protruding into the lumen of the gut that plays a crucial role in the initiation of the immune response.
+• Peyer’s patches are specialized structures that consist of lymphoid cells projecting into the lumen of the gut.
+They play a crucial role in initiating the immune response within the gut.

-• It produces a subepithelial dome in which a significant number of B cell follicles with their germinal centres, T cell regions in a smaller number, and dendritic cells are located.
+• These patches form a subepithelial dome, which contains a significant number of B cell follicles with their germinal centers.
+Additionally, there are T cell regions, although in smaller numbers, and dendritic cells present in this area.

-• These M cells, unlike enterocytes, have a folded luminal surface instead of microvilli, do not emit digestive enzymes or mucus, and lack a thick surface of glycocalix, allowing them to come into contact with microbiota and antigens found in the content of the gut.
+• Unlike enterocytes, which are the predominant epithelial cells in the gut, M cells have a folded luminal surface instead of microvilli.
+They do not secrete digestive enzymes or mucus, and they lack a thick surface layer called glycocalyx.
+This unique structure allows M cells to come into direct contact with the microbiota and antigens present in the gut’s contents.

 Functions of GALT